MattUebel/blueprint-beacon/README.md

 ---

-*This presentation represents a thought experiment in applying cutting-edge AI capabilities to solve traditional software engineering challenges.
-It's designed to spark discussion about the future of AI-assisted development and security.*
+*This presentation represents a strategic exploration of how agentic AI can transform security practices in software development.
+It's designed to inspire discussion about the practical applications of next-generation AI technologies in enterprise environments.*